Enterprise Marketing vs Startup Marketing: Which Is Right For You?

 The pace of execution, coupled with the need for marketers to work across lots of different specialisms, means the learning curve for marketing is incomparable at a startup.
 You’ll get exposure to everything, really quickly, and become competent in multiple areas in a short space of time.
 You’ll become data-driven because you’ll have to, and you’ll also have the experience of creating a brand and a company from nothing and building it in real-time.

 Every other team at a startup is working in this way too, so the learning curve for everything beyond marketing is also incomparable.
-You’ll learn much more about sales, product, customer success, operations, and business strategy from working at a high-growth early-stage company than would be possible to learn at an established enterprise.
+You’ll learn much more about sales, customer success, operations, product management process, and business strategy from working at a high-growth early-stage company than would be possible to learn at an established enterprise.

 Startups are extremely target- and number-driven.
 Success and failure are defined numerically, by objectives and key results that you’ll work towards relentlessly each quarter.
 This approach can be really rewarding in terms of both how you feel (it’s great to win together as a team), and also in terms of your compensation.
 Bonuses are common, tied to performance against targets; you’ll probably also receive share options, giving you an ownership stake in the company that helps to incentivize you to drive growth.